-How to write an effective email response to a job posting so your message is not lost?
-Resumance.com systematized the most popular mistakes of applicants and prepared simple and actionable advice.
+How can you write an effective email response to a job opening, and make sure that your message is not lost among a pile of other emails?
+Resumance.com has carefully rounded up the most common mistakes of applicants, and prepared simple and actionable advice for each.

 Subject of the letter